Review: The line begins with Roy Fokker’s VF-1S

 Sculpt, Detail, & Paint: (9/10)

 Before I gush about how pretty battloid is, let’s start off with some critical notes.
 The backpack sits up VERY high and doesn’t tuck tightly enough against the toy’s back.
 The vents at the bottom edge of the chest are rather large.
-Given the overall size of the toy, it wasn’t surprising to me that the spot lights in-set from each shoulder are simply painted yellow instead of being translucent plastic.
-The integrated hands, while impressive in their functionality, look a little off but the included fixed-posed hands look tremendous.
-Moving on to the positives, the paint work is superb.
+The spotlights in-set from each shoulder are simply painted yellow instead of being translucent plastic.
+The integrated hands, while impressive in their functionality, look a little off.
+Moving on to the positives, the included fixed-posed hands look tremendous.
+The paint work is superb.
 This toy is what Arcadia considers a “premium finish” and then some with panel lining and seemingly more paint applications.
 There are plenty of nearly microscopic but legible “No Step” signs, “DANGER”, and even the white “VF” right above the foot which is done wonderfully subtly.

 Guardian mode has some design issues and it’s also the first place you’ll see that the head hangs a little low when not in battloid.
 If you’re comfortable with the old Takatoku/Bandia chunky toys, then this shouldn’t be an issue for you,.
 Like battloid mode, the backpack also doesn’t tuck in as tight as you would want it to and there’s no antenna; optional part or otherwise.
 Various design issues also hinder the overall look of guardian but we’ll address that later.